 Pastoral Care in the Early Years

 The Early Years Department provides each and every child with a caring, supportive and fun start to their school life.
 We strive to provide our pupils with a happy, fun, secure and nurturing environment where they can thrive under our care.
 Each child has a “Key Person” (a fully qualified Form Teacher) who has the main responsibility for the children in their class.
 These “Key People” provide support for parents and children alike, whenever required.
-All five classes have full time classroom assistants – two in each Nursery class and one in each Kindergarten class.
-We also have two further classroom assistants who work across the department.
+All five classes have full time teaching assistants – two in each Nursery class and one in each Reception class.
+We also have one further teaching assistant and two fully qualified teachers who work across the department.